 Principal Investigators: Cassie Landers, Columbia University & Kevin Savage, World Vision

 Child Friendly Spaces (CFS) are the most widely used intervention to provide Mental Health and Psychosocial Support (MHPSS) as well as provide a protective environment for children in emergencies.
-Despite their wide use, they are implemented by many agencies often with significant variance in their design and quality.
-Little evidence of their effectiveness has been documented, and few specific components or critical elements of their design have been tested to strengthen the program model.
-The research will examine specific psychosocial packages and their comparative effectiveness to further contribute to the evidence base improving the design and implementation of these widely-used children’s interventions.
+Despite their wide use, they have been implemented by many agencies often with significant variance in their design and quality.
+Little evidence of their effectiveness has been documented, and few specific components or critical elements of their design have been tested to strengthen the programme model.
+This research examined specific psychosocial packages and their comparative effectiveness to further contribute to the evidence base improving the design and implementation of these widely-used children’s interventions.

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows